Krazete/sgmprocessor/INSTRUCTIONS.md

 # Preparing Input Data

+> Note: You can run `adbget.sh` to complete steps I and II (given you already have adb installed).

 ## I. Retrieve Shallow Data Files

 > These files are stored on your phone as is, so retrieving them is easy.
 Small patches, like translation fixes, likely involve updates to these files.